Aditya-A-Sharma/Roop-Parivartanam-2/README.md

 - **GPU:** If you have a good GPU and are ready for solving any software issues you may face, you can enable GPU which is wayyy faster.
 To do this, first follow the basic install instructions given above and then follow GPU-specific instructions [here](https://github.com/s0md3v/roop/wiki/2.-GPU-Acceleration).

 ## How do I use it?

+**If you have already used roop than you just need to run this file via cmd: 'python Path\To\Roop\modify.py'  without the quotes.**

 > Note: When you run this program for the first time, it will download some models ~300MB in size.

 Executing `python run.py` command will launch this window: